 - Iterate through each custom Gutenberg block and make them responsive.

-- Test all blocks, including the header and footer, on all modern browsers including IE 11, Firefox, Chrome, Safari & Android.
+- Test all blocks, including the header and footer on all modern browsers including Firefox, Chrome and Safari.

 - Optimise website to achieve < 2 seconds load time on each page.

-- Setup staging website for the client to experiment with their new theme & provide them with a handover document to give a run down of how the theme was made and how to use it, example.
+- Setup a staging website for the client to experiment with their new theme & provide them with a brief handover document, listing all the custom Gutenberg blocks, example here.